Guanciale Soft-Scrambled Eggs

 Instructions

-• While the guanciale cooks, vigorously beat 4 eggs in a bowl.
-Whisk in the salt, freshly ground pepper, freshly grated cheese, and heavy cream.
+• While the guanciale cooks, vigorously beat the eggs in a bowl.
+Whisk in the salt, freshly ground pepper, freshly grated cheese, and crème fraîche.

-• Continuously stir the eggs with a silicone spatula.
-As curds form, add in most of cooked guanciale and continue to stir, breaking up curds as they form, reducing or removing the pan from the heat as necessary to avoid over cooking the eggs.
+• Pour the beaten eggs into the pan with the guanciale oil and continuously stir the eggs with a silicone spatula.
+As curds form, add in half of cooked guanciale and continue to stir, breaking up curds as they form, removing the pan from the heat as necessary to avoid over cooking the eggs.

 • Just before the eggs reach the desired soft and runny, but not watery, consistency, remove from the heat and transfer the eggs to warmed plates.
 The eggs will continue to cook for a few minutes once removed the heat, and the warmed plates will help keep the eggs from solidifying.

 • Garnish with the remaining strips of guanciale, freshly ground black pepper, and by microplaning additional cheese atop the eggs.
-Serve immediately.
-Optionally garnish with a very thin slice of pancetta or lardo.
-Enjoy with toasted brioche.
+Optionally garnish with chopped chives or a very thin slice of pancetta or lardo that will partially render atop the warm eggs.